top of page

 Working with Neurodivergence in Children and Young People

-The workshop examines what is neurodivergence, how can you recognise it in your client, and what can you do if you notice possible neurodivergent behaviours in your client.
+The workshop examines what is neurodivergence, how can you recognise it in your client, and what you might do if you notice possible neurodivergent behaviours in your client.

 We will also look at how can you work with neurodivergent clients and how this might differ from work with neurotypical clients, if at all.